 Invest in some protection, no not that kind of protection, most anti-virus software offers some anti-spam element.
 There are good free programs out there but considering what falling for a single scam could cost you I’d recommend paying for one – ask your PC person or look at reviews online.

 Think about the content of the email for a minute, does it make sense?
-A lot of scam emails will have pore grammer and spilling.
+A lot of scam emails will have poor grammer and spilling.

 If there are links in the email just hover over them, generally you’ll see the actual link target shows at the bottom of your screen along the lines of this image.